 Where can I take Aptitude, Interest or Personality Tests?

 We suggest you sign up for the career planning class - Counseling A120, which includes all career testing and fees.
 If your counselor gives you a referral, you can take a variety of tests in the Assessment Center to help clarify your educational and vocational choices.
 There is a small fee for each of these tests.

 Where can I get information on the ACT, SAT, TOEFL, CBEST, AP, CLEP and other standardized tests?

 The Assessment Center has free information bulletins for ACT, SAT, TOEFL, and C-BEST tests.
 In addition, the Assessment Center has limited information on CLEP, GED, and AP scores.
-For more detailed information (like registration and test site information) please visit the Assessment Center Links page.
-OCC is not a test site for any of the named tests.
+Orange Coast College is not a test site for any of the named tests.